LdlwDsgn/auto-annotated-portfolio/content/pages/index.md

     backgroundSize: full
     title: >-
-      A self-taught creative designer helping a plethora of different businesses and individuals transform and their brands and creative ideas into highly attractive and functional art.
+      A self-taught creative designer helping a plethora of different businesses and individuals transform their brands and creative ideas into highly attractive and functional art.
     subtitle: 'Spending over 6 years in the creative industry, I have absorbed and '
     styles: